Taking Pictures at the Scene of an Auto Accident to Use in Your Personal Injury Case

 It’s quite simple—photographs preserve the evidence.
 They provide a way to substantiate the damages, the severity of the impact, and document injuries.
-The right photo may help you settle a case without you having to go to court.
-However, if the case does go to litigation, well taken photographs can be used by an Accident Reconstructionist.
+The right photo may help you settle a case without having to go to court.
+However, if the case does go to litigation, well-taken photographs can be used by an Accident Reconstructionist.
 This expert can recreate the scene of the accident and provide testimony.

 What Should You Capture?

+If you can, take pictures before the vehicles have been moved.
+While this isn’t always possible, taking pictures of the accident scene is one of the best ways to help establish liability and protect yourself after an accident.
 It most certainly doesn’t hurt to take as many photos as you can.
 However, make sure that you try to capture these details in the photos:

 - All sides of your vehicle (even the undamaged sides if any)

-- Up close shots along with wide-angle shots
+- Up-close shots along with wide-angle shots

 - Focus on the vehicle’s four corners

-- A shot of the vehicle straight, then shots of the damaged areas
+- A shot of the damaged areas

-- Take shots of any interior damage, such as deployed airbags
+- Interior damage, such as deployed airbags

 - Road signs that provide information, such as speed limits